Interferometry of Efimov states in thermal gases by modulated magnetic fields: Time-dependent three-body system and interferometry protocol

+Within the adiabatic hyperspherical approach, the determination of the eigenstates $\ket{n}$ along with their corresponding eigenenergies is performed in two steps.
+The hyperangular wavefunctions are obtained first, treating $R$ as an adiabatic parameter.
+Subsequently, the hyperradial channel functions and $E^{(n)}$ are calculated from the resulting equations that include all the relevant nonadiabatic coupling terms.
+A more elaborate discussion on the adiabatic hyperspherical approach is provided in \cref{Ap:Three_body_background}.

-The spectrum of the field-free Hamiltonian versus the scattering length obtained via the adiabatic hyperspherical approach \cite{greene_universal_2017,naidon_efimov_2017,dincao_few-body_2018,nielsen_three-body_2001,rittenhouse_greens_2010} is provided in \cref{Fig:Spectrum}(a).
-The corresponding eigenstates, $\ket{n}$, fall into three classes: Efimov trimers ($T$), atom-dimers ($AD$) and trap ($A$) states [red, blue and green lines in \cref{Fig:Spectrum} (a)].
-Furthermore, this approach allows to express the time-dependent wave function of \cref{Eq:hamilt_lab} in terms of the field-free eigenstates, i.e. $\ket{\Psi^{(\alpha)}_{3b}(t)}=\sum_n c^{(\alpha)}_n(t) \ket{n}$ with $c^{(\alpha)}_n(t)$ being the probability amplitude of the $n$-th stationary state.
+The stationary eigenenergies $E^{(n)}$ versus the scattering length $a_{bg}$ are shown in \cref{Fig:Spectrum}(a).
+Their corresponding eigenstates, $\ket{n}$, fall into three classes: Efimov trimers ($T$), atom-dimers ($AD$) and trap ($A$) states [red, blue and green lines in \cref{Fig:Spectrum} (a)].
+Furthermore, the adiabatic hyperspherical approach allows to express the time-dependent wave function of \cref{Eq:hamilt_lab} in terms of the field-free eigenstates, i.e. $\ket{\Psi^{(\alpha)}_{3b}(t)}=\sum_n c^{(\alpha)}_n(t) \ket{n} \ket{0}_{cm}$ with $c^{(\alpha)}_n(t)$ being the probability amplitude of the $n$-th stationary state.
 The initial boundary condition is $c^{(\alpha)}_n(0)=\delta_{n \alpha}$ where the index $\alpha$ enumerates solely trap states, i.e. $\alpha \in A$.
-Owing to \cref{Eq:Pulse}, it suffices to simulate the corresponding time-dependent Schr\"odinger equation in the center-of-mass of the three-body system [details in Supplemental Material (SM) \cite{Supp_ref_2}].
+Plugging this expansion into the time-dependent Schr\"odinger equation (TDSE) under the Hamiltonian of Eq. \eqref{Eq:hamilt_lab} leads to a matrix differential equation for the time-dependent expansion coefficients,

+Here, $\boldsymbol{\mathcal{H}}_{rel}(t)$ represents the relative Hamiltonian matrix expressed in the field-free basis.
+Given the decomposition of $\mathcal{H}_{rel}(t)$ into a field-free Hamiltonian and an explicit time-dependent interaction term, it is convenient to employ the second-order split-operator method \cite{Burstein_third_1970,Tarana_femtosecond_2012} for solving \cref{Eq:Expansion_coefficients} [for additional information refer also to \cref{Ap:Three_body_propagation}].